-I am currently going through a .NET/React course and one lesson was about CancellationToken
+I am currently going through a .NET/React course and one lesson was about CancellationToken which I have seen before but never really understood.

 I decided to take some notes.